Placement and Allocation of Virtual Network Functions: Multi-dimensional Case

-Second, although the SSG-NRA algorithm works better when $Z$ is small, sometimes it fails to reach the performance of the optimal solution even when $Z$ is large (see Figure \ref{fig:abilene}(\subref{fig:Abilene_TotalFlow_3_132includeAll})).
-Increasing the budget helps alleviating this problem with SSG-NRA algorithm, but still it needs at least twice the resource stretch $Z$ needed by the SSG-PRA algorithm to reach a similar performance of the optimal solution (see Figures \ref{fig:abilene}(\subref{fig:Abilene_TotalFlow_6_132includeAll}) and \ref{fig:abilene}(\subref{fig:Abilene_TotalFlow_10_132includeAll})).
+Second, although the SSG-NRA algorithm works better when $Z$ is small, sometimes it fails to reach the performance of the optimal solution even when $Z$ is large (see Fig.~\ref{fig:abilene}(\subref{fig:Abilene_TotalFlow_3_132includeAll})).
+Increasing the budget helps alleviating this problem with SSG-NRA algorithm, but still it needs at least twice the resource stretch $Z$ needed by the SSG-PRA algorithm to reach a similar performance of the optimal solution (see Figs.~\ref{fig:abilene}(\subref{fig:Abilene_TotalFlow_6_132includeAll}) and \ref{fig:abilene}(\subref{fig:Abilene_TotalFlow_10_132includeAll})).
 The proposed algorithms achieve at least $1/2$ of the optimal solution, which verifies our theoretical results.

 Third, comparing the proposed algorithms with the two heuristics, we can see that the proposed algorithms perform almost the same as the heuristics.
 The proposed algorithms even work better in multiple occasions as for the SSG-NRA algorithm.
-That means even if our conjecture that $R_3(\U)$ is submodular is correct, the loss by considering the second-level relaxation is negligible.
+That means even if our conjecture that $R_3(\U)$ is submodular is correct, the loss by considering the second-level relaxation (i.e., the $1/2$-approximation factor in Theorem~\ref{theorem:multiVPRAPlacement}) is negligible.
 However, the second-level relaxation is important as it allows to draw a connection to the sequence submodular theory and establish the performance guarantee of the SSG algorithm.

 Fourth, The results suggest that in order to gain the best performance in term of total processed traffic, ISPs have two options: 1) either to scale resources vertically by provisioning more resources at each node (i.e., makes $Z$ large); or 2) scale horizontally by deploying more VNF-nodes.
-Both of these options have shown promising performance as can be seen in Figure \ref{fig:abilene}.
+Both of these options have shown promising performance as can be seen in Fig.~\ref{fig:abilene}.